Joseph-Alp/Chem-308-Portfolio/MasterTDSE.md

 # Non-Stationary States

-Using the same [code](/MLW6c.md) as mentioned above, we can also observe our wave function for a particle in a non-stationary state (n = 1,2) where the expectation value is approximately 12.73 a.u.:
+Using the same [code](/MLW6c.md) as mentioned above, we can also observe our wave function for a particle in a non-stationary state (n = 1,2) where the expectation value is approximately 12.73 a.u.
+We can observe the non-stationary behaviors we expected on our stick-and-ball approach mentioned earlier in this section.

 ![nonstationary](/GIF3.gif)